-Drywall is a popular material used to create walls and ceilings, for both homes and offices.
-During the mid 20th century it started replacing the old lath and plaster technique because it was inexpensive and easy to install.
+Drywall is a popular building material for creating walls and ceilings for homes and offices.
+During the mid-20th century, it started replacing the old lath and plaster technique because it was inexpensive and easy to install.
 If you live in a home built within the last 60 years or so, you almost certainly live in a home with drywall.

 Drywall’s main ingredient is gypsum, a non-toxic mineral that’s mined in countries around the world.
 Drywall is created by grinding the gypsum crystals to a powder, mixing it with water, and then surrounding it with paper to create the familiar drywall panels.
-In other words, a panel of drywall is basically just a gypsum core surrounded by paper.
+In other words, a drywall panel is just a gypsum core surrounded by paper.

 Drywall was invented in the 19th century (patented in 1894) by Augustine Sacket as a labor-saving device because it was easier to use than plaster.
-The US Gypsum Company (USG) later bought the invention and today it’s the world’s leading manufacturer of drywall.
-Drywall really took off in the 1950s with the post-war building boom and today it’s used in almost all new homes.
+The US Gypsum Company (USG) later bought the invention, and today, it’s the world’s leading drywall manufacturer.
+Drywall took off in the 1950s with the post-war building boom, and today it’s used in almost all new homes.

 How to Use a Moisture Meter for Drywall

 The first thing you need to do is find out where the moisture in the drywall is located.
-Sometimes, there will be visible signs of moisture.
+Sometimes, there will be visible signs of moisture in drywall.
 These include discolored areas, a musty odor, or drywall that’s starting to crumble.
 These signs all indicate that there’s significant water damage to the drywall.

 Once you think you know where the moisture-damaged areas are, you’re ready to take your first moisture reading in drywall:

 - Put your Orion® moisture meter in Relative Measurement mode.
-You can do this by pressing and releasing the SPECIES/MATERIAL button until you see REL on the main LCD display and also in the lower-left corner.
-Next press the ON/HOLD button to activate the mode.
-Once you’re in this mode, your meter will be on a relative measurement scale (0-100).
-This is used for measuring non-solid wood or non-wood-based materials, including drywall.
+You can do this by pressing and releasing the SPECIES/MATERIAL button until you see REL on the main LCD display and in the lower-left corner.
+Next, press the ON/HOLD button to activate the mode.
+Once in this mode, your meter will be on a relative measurement scale (0-100).
+This is used for measuring non-solid wood or non-wood-based types of material, including drywall.
 (When you want to return to the Standard Measurement mode, press the SPECIES/MATERIAL button.)